- Best Electric Pressure Washers Reviews

 However, the problem with these units is that they are quite expensive and are very heavy (due to the fuel tank).
-Plus, since a commercial pressure unit is suitable for heavy-duty usage, it might not be as appropriate for some items of residential use.
+Plus, since a top rated commercial pressure washer is suitable for heavy-duty usage, it might not be as appropriate for some items of residential use.

 On the other hand, electric power washers do not have such high PSI and GPM like gas units do – but they have more than enough power for standard cleaning jobs (e.g. cleaning a car, a garage floor, a driveway, etc.).
 They are also less expensive, and they do not weigh as much – simply because you do not have any fuel tanks to worry about.

 Due to the fact that they are cheaper and easier to transport compared to gas units – all while delivering great power – electric washers are certainly better.
 You should only go for a gas unit if you plan to take the cleaning on a commercial level – but even in that case, you can find an electric unit with a high PSI.
-However, if you are interested in gas units, then you may want to read our gas pressure washer guide as well.
+However, if you are interested in gas units, then you may want to read our guide for the best gas pressure washers as well.

 What Makes Electric Pressure Washers Powerful?

 By simply talking about cleaning power, gallons per minute and pounds per square inch, we will not completely understand what exactly makes these units so powerful.
 They’re just numbers – especially for the average user of electric pressure washers.
 High digits are important, but there is more to it than that.

 The first thing that makes an electric pressure washer so powerful is its motor.
 This is responsible for powering up the water pump – and basically, setting the water flow in motion.
 It is what keeps the liquid circulation going, giving you that pressure that you need in order to keep the unit clean.